linto-ai/linto-desktoptools-hmg/README.md

 ## Usage

 1. Create a project and specify your keyword(s).
-2. Create a dataset
+2. Create a dataset and import samples
-3. Create a feature profile
+3. Create a features profile
 4. Create a model architecture
 5. Create a trained model and train it
 6. Evaluate your model